Search

 As a matter of fact, this pioneering couple is responsible for developing the entire Village Garden food truck park where these two mobile restaurants reside.
 The pod was the first one in the area, built out of a desire to have a stable place to set up for business each day.

-Pictured: Seating Area in the Village Garden
+Seating Area in the Village Garden (The Little Sombrero, St. Augustine)

 “It was so hard to be on the move every day,” Kelly said of the early days when they had to look for a parking spot every day.
 “It was a constant struggle.
 The codes (for food trucks) in St. Augustine were so outdated they only pertained to hot dog carts,” she explained.
 “We couldn’t find a location, so we built the park.”
 The huge undertaking involved writing a pilot program of codes, lobbying the city, buying the property, and building it out.
 “It was a long labor of love,” Kelly said.